 You may also be able to see the context in which your link was being shared.
 If it is a negative comment, you would obviously want to see how best you can turn this to your advantage or minimize damage.

-The Interests can be placed into three categories
+Interests: The Interests can be placed into three categories as shown below.

 - Affinity category shows you categories that are closely related to the one in which you would place your business.
 If you are looking to run some form of advertisements as part of your marketing plan, this will narrow it down to an audience that is likely to already have an interest in products/services such as yours.